Tachograph: Regulations

 For reasons of public safety, many jurisdictions have limits on the working hours of drivers of certain vehicles, such as buses and trucks.
 A tachograph can be used to monitor this and ensure that appropriate breaks are taken.
-The data collected is also used in some fleet management systems for driver scoring to analyze performance and encourage safer driving habits.
+The data collected is also used in some fleet management systems for driver scoring to analyse performance and encourage safer driving habits.

 In Germany (historical)

 The Verkehrs-Sicherungs-Gesetz (German Traffic Safety Law) of 19 December 1952, made tachographs mandatory in Germany for all commercial vehicles weighing over 7.5 tonnes.
 Since 23 March and 23 December 1953, all new commercial vehicles and buses must be equipped with the device per law Straßenverkehrs-Zulassungs-Ordnung § 57a.

 Tachographs are mandatory for vehicles allowed to carry a total weight of over 3.5 tonnes and vehicles built to carry at least 9 passengers, if the vehicle is used for commercial purposes.
-They are used to review the driving and rest time of drivers during reviews by traffic standards organizations or accident investigation.
+They are used to review the driving and rest time of drivers during reviews by traffic standards organisations or accident investigation.
 A driver must carry the tachograph records with him for all days of the current week and the last day of the previous week that he drove.
 Companies must keep the records for 1 year.
 In Germany, § 16 of the work time regulations lengthens this time to 2 years if the records will be used as proof of work time.